pierreaubert/dotidx/README.md

 ### Configuration management

 There is a main configuration file with a TOML syntax.
-There are two examples, a simple one with all the services on one machine and a more complex one where each components can be on a different server.
+There are two examples:
+1. a simple one with all the services on one machine
+2. a more complex one where each components can be on a different server.

 The toml file is processed by `dixmgr` and generates configurations for a set of software that are required to work together:
 - a database Postgres with a connection pooler
 - a set of Polkadot nodes one per parachain and one for the relay chain
 - a set of Sidecar frontends per node
-- a in memory cache Valkey
 - a Nginx reverse proxy
 - a batch indexer per node
 - a live indexer